sarahbarron/Stream-3-Project/README.md

 ###### libraries i needed to install
 - django forms bootstrap library for styling of forms
-- pillow needed for using images
+- news & special offers - pillow needed for using images
+- new & special offers - ckeditor

 ### Problems encountered
 - I committed my env.py which held my develpment envrionmet variables to GitHub.
 To solve the problem i deleted the env.py file from all my previous Git Commits and added the the env.py file to .gitignore for all future commits